 Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
 The Company maintains an allowance for doubtful accounts for estimated losses inherent in its accounts receivable portfolio.
 In establishing the required allowance, management considers historical losses adjusted to take into account current market conditions and the Company's customers' respective financial conditions, the amounts of receivables in dispute and the current receivables aging and current payment patterns.
 To the extent identified, account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
 To date, the Company's customers have primarily been large pharmaceutical companies, biopharmaceutical companies, leading academic research centers and clinical research organizations and therefore, the Company has not had any material write-offs or allowance for doubtful accounts for the presented periods.
-The following is a summary of the accounts receivables allowance for doubtful accounts for the six months ended June 30, 2021 and year ended December 31, 2020 (in thousands):
+The following is a summary of the accounts receivables allowance for doubtful accounts for the three months ended March 31, 2022 and the year ended December 31, 2021 (in thousands):